Strona główna/EASTERN EUROPE. Noble impulse of logistics

-Noble impulse of logistics.
-Grassroots aid for refugees from Ukraine in Poland
+[ENG] EASTERN EUROPE.
+Noble Impulse of Logistics.
+Grassroots Aid for Refugees from Ukraine in Poland

-In the first month of Russia’s war against Ukraine, Poland took in 2 million refugees from Ukraine.
-After two months, this number exceeded 3 million.
-What lessons can we learn from these experiences, unprecedented in post-war European history?
+In the first month of Russia’s war against Ukraine, Poland took in two million refugees from Ukraine.
+After two months, this number exceeded three million.
+What lessons can we learn from these experiences, unprecedented in postwar European history?

 Migration challenges

-In extreme cases, minority groups are deprived of their subjectivity and human rights.
+In extreme cases, minority groups are deprived of their rights.
 This is what is happening on the Polish-Belarusian border, where foreigners pushed to the Polish side of the border are treated as Lukashenka’s “hybrid weapon”, not as people in a desperate situation.
-There is a real danger that if we fail to prepare today for the worst-case mass migration scenario, in the future we will end up isolating refugees in “temporary” camps in inhuman conditions or even shooting them like zombies in a computer game.
+There is a real danger that if we fail to prepare today for the worst-case mass migration scenario, in the future we will end up isolating refugees in “temporary” camps in inhumane conditions or even shooting at them like at zombies in a computer game.

 Moral challenges

-This is the moment that reveals the true face of morality and ethical norms proclaimed in a given country, region or city.
+The moment we have to share something with others reveals the true face of morality and ethical norms proclaimed in a given country, region or city.
 For it’s necessary to prove with our actions that these norms exist, and indeed shape our lives in these specific circumstances.
-And they require dedication, doing some extra work or giving up on something in order to do something good for others.
+And they require dedication, doing some extra work or giving up some things in order to do something good for others.

-The dynamics of those behaviours and the character of the problems vary depending on the scale, dynamics and stage of the destabilisation process that is affecting people’s lives.
-Preparing for a crisis in the unspecified future requires certain actions, but something else is demanded from us by a rapid influx of refugees over a short time, and other actions still are required for the stabilization of a longer-term stay of foreigners in our society.
+The fluctuations of those behaviours and the character of the problems vary depending on the scale, dynamics and stage of the destabilisation process that is affecting people’s lives.
+Preparing for a crisis at an unspecified time in the future requires certain actions, but something else is demanded from us by the rapid influx of refugees over a short time, and other actions still are required for the stabilization of a longer-term stay of foreigners in our society.
 Ultimately, it’s highly possible that we may have to prepare even for the transformation of our country from mono-ethnic to multicultural.

-After Russia’s invasion of Ukraine, it came as a surprise that the humanitarian crisis could be avoided simply through spontaneous, self-organizing volunteer work of residents, grassroots actions that have been possible due to the cooperation of many actors from all sectors.
-The example of Lublin and the Lublin Social Committee to Aid Ukraine, operating since 24th February, shows just how this came about.
+After Russia’s invasion of Ukraine, it came as a surprise that a humanitarian crisis could be avoided simply through spontaneous, self-organizing volunteer work of residents, grassroots actions that was made possible due to the cooperation of many actors from all sectors.
+The example of Lublin and the Lublin Social Committee to Aid Ukraine, operating since February 24, 2022, shows just how this came about.

 Lublin experiences